“The Red Arrow Has Not Been Seen in The Mark in All My Years.” Rohan Receives The Call for Aid From Gondor. The Importance of Strong Ritual.

 Théoden speaks more gently to Éomer than Jesus did to Peter when Peter tried to counsel him not to lay down his life in Jerusalem.
 Jesus told Peter to “get behind me, Satan!”
 But Théoden is just as firm in his intent and conviction as Jesus was.
 Do not try to prevent me from doing what I have to do, he says to his nephew.
 “The soft words of Wormtongue” were spoken in order to prevent Théoden from taking action against Saruman.
 They may have been cloaked in expressions of concern for an old man, offering kind advice to him not to overdo things, to conserve his strength, to look after himself, but Wormtongue’s true intention was to rob that old man of his capacity for any action at all.

 And what of Théoden’s words to Éomer?
 What is the point in my hiding in the hills while my men go into battle?
 If we lose then death will come to me soon.
 If we win and I fall in the battle, what sadness will it be that I fell?
-My death in victory or defeat will be a good death, far better than any that might await me in the future.
+My death in victory or defeat will be a good death, far better than any that might await me in the future if I only hide away in the hills.

 And so it proves.
 The funeral of Théoden after the events of the War of the Ring is the most glorious of any King of Rohan.
 The memory in which he will be held thereafter will bring pride to the hearts of all his people.